 13 Aug Being Well Podcast: Understanding Depression and Depressed Mood

 Today we’re continuing our ongoing series on “Who Am I” by focusing on a huge topic: depressed mood, including clinical depression.
-Today’s episode is the first of two parts, and explores what depression is, where it comes from, and how it differs from sadness.
+Today’s episode is the first of two parts and explores understanding depression, where it comes from, and how it differs from sadness.

 This episode touches on many topics related to depression, including major manifestations of that state – which include self-harm.
 If this is sensitive territory for you, please be kind to yourself.
 Feel free to skip around or turn off the episode altogether.